Lyokone/flutterlocation/README.md

   HIGH, // To request the most accurate locations available NAVIGATION // To request location for navigation usage (affect only iOS) }

+// Status of a permission request to use location services. enum PermissionStatus {
+  /// The permission to use location services has been granted.
+  GRANTED,
+  // The permission to use location services has been denied by the user.
+May have been denied forever on iOS.
+  DENIED,
+  // The permission to use location services has been denied forever by the user.
+No dialog will be displayed on permission request.
+  DENIED_FOREVER
+}

  ```
  Note: you can convert the timestamp into a `DateTime` with: `DateTime.fromMillisecondsSinceEpoch(locationData.time.toInt())`